 The trouble is, while these waterfalls are high… they're not always the most impressive.
 Or even that beautiful.

 To make it on this list of the most beautiful waterfalls in Europe, there needs to be power.
 Or an incredible setting.
 Or… something which makes you go ‘wow'.

 Otherwise, what's the point?!

 Best viewpoint: Wasserfallweg (Waterfall Trail

-The Krimml waterfalls are widely regarded as Central Europe's highest waterfall and they definitely have the ‘wow' factor.
+The Krimml waterfalls in Austria are widely regarded as Central Europe's highest waterfall and they definitely have the ‘wow' factor.